 This work was supported by NIH grants R01AI051517 and 2P20 RR020171 from the National Center for Research Resources to R.E.D. and an AHA predoctoral fellowship to A.C.

 Masante, Cyril; Najjar, Farah El; Chang, Andres; Jones, Angela; Moncman, Carole L.; and Dutch, Rebecca Ellis, "The Human Metapneumovirus Small Hydrophobic Protein has Properties Consistent with Those of a Viroporin and Can Modulate Viral Fusogenic Activity" (2014).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 66.

 Figure 1 JPEG